flipz357/AMR-World/README.md

 #### AMR-to-AMR alignment

+These are methods for finding out which parts of two AMRs relate to eath other.
+Most are based on a side-product from computing a metric.

 - Align nodes: Smatch, S2match, XSmatch
 - Align broader structures: WWLK

 ### AMR-to-text alignment

+These are methods for finding out which parts of two AMRs relate to which parts of a sentence.

 - [GPLA-aligner](https://github.com/ChunchuanLv/AMR_AS_GRAPH_PREDICTION), [📜](https://aclanthology.org/P18-1037/), alignment as parsing step
 - [JAMR-aligner](https://github.com/jflanigan/jamr), [📜](https://jflanigan.github.io/flanigan+etal.acl2014.pdf), alignment as parsing step